Digital Around the World

 Continued growth in mobile use is also helping to fuel increases in digital adoption and activity.

-Meanwhile, the number of cellular connections associated with smartphones continues to increase, and – with more than 7.4 billion smartphones now in use – the latest figures indicate that these handsets now account for roughly 87 percent of the mobile phones in use around the world today.
+Meanwhile, the number of cellular connections associated with smartphones continues to increase, and – with 7.64 billion smartphones now in use – the latest figures indicate that these handsets now account for roughly 89 percent of the mobile phones in use around the world today.

 Explore the global digital landscape